A construction project is ongoing in my neighborhood. Who can tell me if this a City project?

 During business hours, contact City of Massillon Operations at (330)832-5764.
 After business hours, contact Police Dispatch at (330) 830-8588.

 When is an oversized vehicle permit required and where can I obtain the permit?

 For travel on local streets, permission must be obtained from the City of Massillon Engineering Department .
 Email or Fax your request to (330) 830-1786.
 For travel on State Routes within the City, a permit must first be obtained from the Ohio Department of Transportation (ODOT).

 What are the requirements to remove/plant a tree in the public right-of-way?

 Trees in the public right-of-way are considered on public property.
-If you wish to remove a tree you must first contact the City of Massillon Park and Recreation Department (330) 832-1621.
-If you wish to plant a tree in the public right-of-way you must first obtain a permit, permission and comply with the Park and Recreation Department planting standards for trees.
+If you wish to remove a tree you must first contact the City of Massillon Safety and Service Director (330) 830-1702.
+If you wish to plant a tree in the public right-of-way you must first obtain a permit, permission and comply with the planting standards for trees.
 Please note that trees planted within the City right of way may not impair the sight of traffic and may be removed for any future construction projects.